gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 ## Intro
-In the previous scenarios, you learned how to take an existing monolithic app and refactor a single _inventory_ service using WildFly Swarm.
-Since WildFly Swarm is using Java EE much of the technology from the monolith can be reused directly, like JPA and JAX-RS.
+In the previous scenarios, you learned how to take an existing monolithic app and refactor a single _inventory_ service using Thorntail (née WildFly Swarm).
+Since Thorntail (née WildFly Swarm) is using Java EE much of the technology from the monolith can be reused directly, like JPA and JAX-RS.
 The previous scenario resulted in you creating an inventory service, but so far we haven't started _strangling_ the monolith.
 That is because the inventory service is never called directly by the UI.
 It's a backend service that is only used only by other backend services.
 In this scenario, you will create the catalog service and the catalog